ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 {: toc-services=""}
 {: toc-completion-time="1h"}

+Learn how to mount an {{site.data.keyword.blockstorageshort}} volume on Ubuntu with multipath I/O for redundant, high-performance storage access.
+{: shortdesc}

-This tutorial guides you through how to mount an {{site.data.keyword.blockstoragefull}} volume on a server with an Ubuntu operating system.
+Follow the tutorial to mount an {{site.data.keyword.blockstoragefull}} volume on a server with an Ubuntu operating system.
 You're going to create two connections from one network interface of your host to two target IP addresses of the storage array.
-{: shortdesc}

 For more information about how the iSCSI service works on the Ubuntu OS, see [iSCSI Initiator (or Client)](https://ubuntu.com/server/docs/how-to/storage/iscsi-initiator-or-client/){: external} Documentation.
-If you're using another Linux&reg; operating system, refer to the Documentation of your specific distribution, and make sure that the multipath supports ALUA for path priority.
+If you're using another Linux&reg; operating system, refer to the Documentation of your specific distribution, and Make sure that the multipath supports ALUA (Asymmetric Logical Unit Access) for path priority.
 {: tip}

 ## Before you begin